ekhabarov/go-redis-dsg/README.md

 `GENERATOR_INTERVAL` milliseconds.
 Generated message is just string of format `uuid + " " + timstamp`.

-Only one generator can work at moment (by default).
+Only one generator can work at moment.

 Generator could be stopped without any preparation.